 Mile 32.2 – Logan Pass parking area

 The road arrives at its high point at Logan Pass.
 This is probably the most popular spot in the park, and the parking lot is typically full from mid-morning to mid-afternoon.
-This is the point at which the shuttles from Apgar transfer to the shuttles going down to Saint Mary.
 There is a visitor center here, as well as the trail to Hidden Lake.
-Sightings of mountain goats and bighorn sheep are very common here.
+Sightings of mountain goats and bighorn sheep are common here.

 The Going-to-the-Sun Road Continues On